fawkesley/paul.fawkesley.com/_posts/2017-03-17-dont-like-it-block-it.markdown

 It's pretty weird for a local council to be blocking the website of a department of the Ministry of Defence.

-Hopefully this post highlights some of the moral questions raised when censoring the internet...
+Hopefully this post highlights some of the moral questions raised when censoring the internet.

 [Contact me on twitter.][paul-twitter]